stanford-rc/farmshare-docs/docs/software.md

 Installed kernelspec tutorial_env in /home/users/ta5/.local/share/jupyter/kernels/tutorial_env
 ~~~

-Once you've successfully created your kernel, you should see your enviroment (custom kernel name) at the Notebook Launcher!
+Once you've successfully created your kernel, you should see your environment (custom kernel name) at the Notebook Launcher!

 ## Apptainer

-Containers are isolated environmenets packaged together with an executable so that no additional installation or setup is required for running on any system.
+Containers are isolated environments packaged together with an executable so that no additional installation or setup is required for running on any system.

 [Apptainer](https://apptainer.org/) (formerly known as Singularity), is a container runtime that is available on FarmShare.
 Apptainer, and Linux containers in general allow sharing pipelines in a portable, reproducible way.
 You can create and customize your own containers, and because Apptainer also supports Docker containers, you have immediate access to a very large number of Apptainer and Docker containers available via repositories: